Skip to main content

 Can I arrange a funeral without a funeral director?

 Yes.
 In England and Wales, there is no legal requirement to use a funeral director.
-You can keep the body at home, build your own coffin, and book directly with a crematorium or burial ground.
+You can keep the person at home, build your own coffin, and book directly with a crematorium or burial ground.
 The Natural Death Centre provides practical guidance.

 This guide is free forever